-- i.
 The parties must pre-mark all exhibits that will be used or identified for the record.
-Exhibits not timely pre-marked or exchanged before a hearing or trial may not be admitted. - ii.
+Exhibits not timely premarked or exchanged before a hearing or trial may not be admitted.

+- ii.
 The case number shall appear on each exhibit sticker or label.
 If exhibits are not bound and labeled properly, the trial may be delayed or continued until they are. - iii.
 There is no need for duplicate exhibits or for a party to seek to admit exhibits offered by another party and admitted by the Court or by stipulation. - iv.
 The parties shall confer and attempt to stipulate to the admissibility of any exhibits. - v.
-No oversized exhibits are to be used unless requested by prior motion and approved by the Court. - d.
-One USB flash drive and two exhibit notebooks, one containing the original exhibits and one containing copies of the exhibits for the Court, shall be delivered to Chambers per the designated deadline.
-The following information should appear on the cover of each notebook: (i) caption, (ii) nature of the proceeding, (iii) scheduled date and time, and (ii) "original" or "copy."
+No oversized exhibits are to be used unless requested by prior motion and approved by the Court. - vi.
+If a particular exhibit has more than two pages and is not otherwise paginated internally, pages within the exhibit shall be numbered sequentially.